 - Top the chicken with the remaining sliced onions.

-- In a small bowl or two-cup measure, combine the ketchup and cola or Dr. Pepper.
+- In a small bowl or 2-cup measure, combine the ketchup and cola or Dr. Pepper.
 Mix to blend thoroughly.

 - Pour the cola and ketchup mixture over the chicken pieces in the slow cooker.

-- Cover the pot and cook on low for 4 1/2 to 7 hours, or until the chicken is fully cooked.
-If you want it falling apart (shreddable), go for the longer time.
+- Cover the pot and cook on low for 4 1/2 to 7 hours, or until the chicken is fully cooked but not yet falling apart.
+If you want it shreddable, go for the longer time.
 The minimum safe temperature for chicken is 165 F (73.9 C).
 If in doubt, check for doneness with an instant-read food thermometer inserted into the thickest part of the chicken (not touching bone).

-- Serve whole pieces and the onions on a platter with the sauce (pictured) or shred the chicken and serve with the sauce on buns.
-See the tips below for reducing and thickening the sauce.
+- Serve whole pieces and the onions on a platter with the sauce or shred the chicken and serve with the sauce on buns.

 - To thicken the sauce and concentrate flavors, remove the chicken to a plate and keep it warm.
 Skim the fat off the liquids and strain them into a saucepan.
 Bring the defatted liquids to a boil over medium-high heat.
 Reduce the heat to medium-low and continue to boil them for about 3 to 5 minutes, or until the sauce is reduced to about 1 1/4 cups.